Clarence Sexton: Life

 Sexton was born in the state of Alabama, however, he spent his childhood in Blount County, Tennessee.
-Sexton later became a pastor at the Temple Baptist Church in Powell, Tennessee and founded the Independent Baptist Crown College in 1991, whose graduates started around 500 churches in the world.
+Sexton later became a pastor at the Temple Baptist Church in Powell, Tennessee and founded the Independent Baptist Crown College in 1991, whose graduates have started around 500 churches in the world.

 In 1970, when Sexton was only 22 years old, he met Billy Graham, stating that he viewed him very positively.
 Sexton has worked with the Independent Baptist preacher Lee Roberson and served as an assistant pastor at Highland Park Baptist Church in Chattanooga, Tennessee.

-Sexton had two sons, six children, and two great-grandchildren.
+Sexton had two sons, six grandchildren, and two great-grandchildren.
 He died in 2023 after being sick for a long time.
 His wife, who co-founded Crown College with him, died a year later in 2024.

 Sexton often tried to seek unity within the Independent Baptist movement, creating the Independent Baptist Friends International in 2010.

 In 2017, the Temple Baptist Church was involved in a lawsuit, after a truck injured a woman.
 The lawsuit also named the Temple Baptist Church, claiming ownership of the equipment.
 However, Sexton denied the ownership of the truck by the church and any involvement.